RAF Hornchurch: History

+First World War

 In 1915 the London Air Defence Area (LADA) was established and airfields were built around London to defend the capital from the growing threat from German airships.
 Sutton's Farm, along with its neighbour Hainault Farm (just east of what became the Second World War airfield of Fairlop), 8 mi to the north-east, were selected due to their location covering the eastern approaches to London.
 They were named Landing Grounds Nos.
 II and III respectively and joined the existing airfields of North Weald, Rochford and Joyce Green.
 Suttons Farm airfield became operational on 3 October 1915, initially with two BE2c aircraft.

 As the number of aircraft increased at the airfields around London, it was decided to organise them into 39 (Home Defence) Squadron, which was formed in April 1916, under the command of Major (later Brigadier-General) Thomas Higgins.
 As the enemy threat moved from airships to aircraft, better aircraft were introduced to counter them.
 The BE12, Sopwith 1½ Strutter, Sopwith Pup, FE2, Bristol Fighter, SE5a and Sopwith Camel all operated from Sutton's Farm at some stage, some with more success than others.
 39 Squadron moved to North Weald in September 1917 and was replaced by 78 Squadron, under the command of Major Cuthbert Rowden, a 20-year-old veteran of the air war in France and subsequent winner of the Military Cross.
 78 Squadron was later joined by 189 Night Fighter Training Squadron with Sopwith Pups and Camels.

 The first recorded interception of an enemy airship over Britain was made by Lt. (later Marshal of the Royal Air Force) John Slessor on the very day he arrived at Sutton's Farm, 13 October 1915.
-The attack had to be aborted as the airship disappeared into cloud and he had to break off the engagement.
+The attack had to be aborted as the airship disappeared into the cloud and he had to break off the engagement.
 The first victory in Britain was not recorded until nearly a year later, on 2 September 1916 and was attributed to a pilot from Sutton's Farm, Lt.
 William Leefe Robinson.
-Robinson shot down a Schütte-Lanz SL11, one of a 16-strong raiding force over London, using new Brock and Pomeroy mixed incendiary ammunition, which had been adapted for this task.
+Robinson shot down a Schütte-Lanz SL11, one of a 16-strong raiding force over London, using a new mixture of Brock and Pomeroy mixed incendiary ammunition, which had been adapted for this task.
 For this action Leefe Robinson was awarded the Victoria Cross and became a National hero.
 Two other Sutton's Farm pilots from the First World War, Lt.
 Frederick Sowrey and Lt.
 Wulstan Tempest, were awarded the DSO for their roles in the destruction of Zeppelins.
-Tempest's actions were particularly notable; even though his fuel pump was broken and he was having to pump fuel manually whilst flying the aircraft with his other hand, he still managed to engage and destroy an enemy airship and then find his way home in thick fog.
+Tempest's actions were particularly notable; even though his fuel pump was broken and he had to pump fuel manually whilst flying the aircraft with his other hand, he still managed to engage and destroy an enemy airship and then find his way home in thick fog.
 These pilots, together with many others, are commemorated by street names in South Hornchurch.